sradics/digital-garden/_notes/Notes from Why Feedback Doesn't Work.md

 	* idiosyncratic rater effect
 	* it's more bouncing me back on me
 * there is a fundamental flaw in my source of data.
 And adding more of data makes it even worse

+> [!quote] Quote on idiosyncratic rater effect
+> human beings are unreliable raters of other human beings.
+All the data show that when I rate you, over 60% of your rating is about me, and not you.
+Which is a big problem, because we are paying, promoting, training, and deploying you based on that rating — which doesn’t reflect you.
+So ratings are a terrible performance measurement tool, because they claim to measure one thing but actually measure another.
+[Source](https://www.marcusbuckingham.com/good-data-bad-data-idiosyncratic-rater-effect/)

 ### Fallacy Nr.
 2 - Learning is information transfer
 + I just tell someone what is missing and they will pick it up.
 Like an empty vessel
 + Scholl is often about that approach on learning